clbayley/AssessmentCoreDocumentation/management-portal/permissions.md

 User permissions in SmartRubric Assessment Core are worked out based on the groups to which the user belongs.

-## Permissions and Default Values for GROUPS
+## Permissions and Default Values for Groups

 | Title  | Permission | Default (Admin) | Default (Member) |
 | ------------- | ------------- |------------- |------------- |
 | individuals:admin | Access full personal information about Administrators of the group | None | None |